Prasen1/cloudflare-workers/README.md

 # Cloudflare Worker Scripts

-1. cowin_vaccination_availability: Simple worker script to show vaccination availability at the set pincode.
-This calls the CoWin API.
-Modify the API request URL to the desired pincode.
+1. cowin_vaccination_availability: Simple worker script to show vaccination availability at the given pincode for today and today-next 7 days.
+This calls the CoWin APIs.

     Page: https://prasenjit.co.in/vcapp